 Corinth had a range of intersecting trade routes from across the world and had become a busy centre, with a wide variety of merchants and travellers passing through.
 Like so many cities in Paul's day, it was replete with pagan practices, depravity, and corruption.
 There were many temples dedicated to pagan deities... and sexual idolatry and temple prostitution were two of the ungodly habits that flourished within the city gates.

-While in Ephesus Paul received some concerning news about the ungodly practices that the Corinthians Church had adopted.
-Paul was distressed by their fall into carnality, which caused him to write a chastening and corrective letter, exhorting the believers there to stop engaging in such ungodly practices and giving instruction on right thinking and godly living.
+While in Ephesus, Paul received some concerning news about the ungodly practices that the Corinthian Church had adopted.
+Paul was distressed by their fall into carnality, which caused him to write a chastening and corrective letter, exhorting the believers there to stop engaging in such ungodly practices, and giving instruction on right thinking and godly living.

 Pagan courts were being used by Christians to sue a brother in Christ!
 Spiritual gifts were being abused and Paul's apostolic authority and doctrinal teaching had already been challenged and disputed by false teachers and legalists.
 As a result, Paul found it necessary to address these issues in a letter of correction, as well as defending his position as an apostle of God and a chosen instrument of Christ.

-In an attempt to justify his apostolic authority and the gospel he taught.
-Paul pointed out that God uses foolish things of the world to confound the wise and weak things to dumbfound the strong.
-He uses things like the cross of Christ and Paul's own ministry in order to humiliate those that are wise in their own eyes.
-God chooses the weak things of the world, to bring down the powerful and Paul contrasted the clever oratory skills of his critics with the simplicity of the pure gospel he taught.
+In an attempt to justify his apostolic authority and the gospel he taught, Paul pointed out that God uses the foolish things of the world to confound the wise, and weak things to dumbfound the strong.
+He uses things like the Cross of Christ and Paul's own ministry in order to humiliate those that are wise in their own eyes.
+God chooses the weak things of the world to bring down the powerful, and Paul contrasted the clever oratory skills of his critics with the simplicity of the pure gospel he taught.

 We read in Psalm 2 that God sits in the heavens and laughs at the pompous piety and arrogant attitude of fallen man who rails against the Lord and His Anointed.
 What a comfort to know that God in His grace, takes the base things of the world and chooses those that are despised to bring to nothing those that view themselves as important!

-Heavenly Father, thank You that I am accepted in the Beloved and my salvation does not depend on my debating skills, intellectual capacities, business acumen or human wisdom.
+Heavenly Father, thank You that I am accepted in the Beloved and my salvation does not depend on my debating skills, intellectual capacities, business acumen, or human wisdom.
 I pray that I may develop an attitude of heart that trusts in You implicitly, and looks to Jesus, day by day.
-Thank You that You take the base things of the world and people that are insignificant in eyes of the proud, and use them for Your greater glory.
-Use me I pray and help me to walk humbly before You all the days of my life - this I ask in Jesus' name, AMEN.
+Thank You that You take the base things of the world and people that are insignificant in the eyes of the proud, and use them for Your greater glory.
+Use me I pray, and help me to walk humbly before You all the days of my life.
+This I ask in Jesus' name, AMEN.